haniibrahim/octave-samplestat/README.md

-# samplestat - Octave package for sample statistics
+# samplestat - Octave statistic package for sample distributions

 Octave package for statistics of normal distributed populations.